-1. Fill totally the fuel tank.
-Open the fuel cock.

-2. Loose the venting screw C. Use rags around the venting screw.

-3. Pump the fuel using hte leverB until fuel free of air bubbles flows from the venting screw.
+- 1. Fill up totally the fuel tank.
+Open the fuel cock. - 2.
+To avoid spills, Dispatch a non flint cloth around the venting screw and loose it afterwards. - 3.
+Pump the fuel using the lever until fuel free of air bubbles flows out of the venting screw.